react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

   - `containerStyle` - Style for the container view wrapping the card.
   - `cardStyle` - Style for the view representing the card.
   - `overlayStyle` - Style for the view representing the semi-transparent overlay below
+  - `dimStyle` - Style for the dimming view on top of the card content.
   - `shadowStyle` - Style for the view representing the card shadow.

   The function receives the following properties in its argument: